kevin-chalmers/set08103/lectures/lecture03/README.md

 ### Working with Repositories

+Git works with *repositories*.
+A repository is the code and history of a code-base.
+Every time you work with Git you are working within a repository: your local repository, and some remote repositories.
+That is a key idea with Git - your local machine working copy is also a repository.

+You can create your local repository in one of two ways:

+1. Initialise an empty repository using `git init` in a folder.
+2. Call `git clone <url>` to clone an existing repository from a remote repository as shown below:

 ![Git Clone](img/git-clone.png)

+When you *clone* a repository you also set up a link to the remote repository called `origin`.
+We will discuss [remotes later](#Remotes).

+There is a special version of empty initialisation: `git init --bare`.
+This is usually used on a server that is used to coordinate teams.
+In general, you should *not* use `git init --bare`.

 ### Submitting Changes

+#### Diffs

 ### Fetching and Merging Changes

+#### Managing Conflicts

 ### Branching

+### Remotes

 ### A Primitive Git Workflow